aisyx/aepack/README.md

 To see just the assets used for each weapon, they have been isolated to their own branches (e.g., `feature/gs_dks501`).

+## Issues

+Report all issues and feature requests on the [workshop page](https://steamcommunity.com/sharedfiles/filedetails/discussions/1460586609).

 ## Licensing

 ![CC BY-NC-SA 4.0](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)